Student voice: United States

+Africa

+"Your Voice: The Student’s Agenda" (2019) was an experimental 8 to 10-minute journalistic genre-blending news report series produced for Rhodes University's Oppidan Press in South Africa.
+It was developed, funded and helmed by Banathi Mgqoboka, an award-winning South African multi-platform journalist, writer and media research scholar.
+In a grassroots campaign style, the communicative ethos of the series aimed to unpack various hard-hitting contemporary sociopolitical issues that affect the communal student experience.
+Rooted in the principles of Constructive, Engaged and Solutions Journalism practices, the series’ format progressively used a crowd-sourced approach to solicit problem-driven stories from over 7,000 students (via Twitter/X, Facebook and group email lists), whilst applying a solutions journalism approach to news reporting.
+The series ultimately produced award-winning regional reportage for its pilot episode.
+Aptly titled Silent Bystanders, the pilot was a social awareness initiative addressing the shortcomings in student policy on the Rhodes University campus by examining the predicament of ‘bystanding’ during occurrences of sexual misconduct towards women students.
+Crucially, the reportage and discourse of this project prompted Rhodes University’s Student Affairs Office to reassess the directives of its Sexual Offences Policy for Students.
+The pilot featured contributions from academics in the disciplines of ethics, feminist theory and psychology as well as responses from Rape Crisis Cape Town Trust (NPO), a support and safety organisation dedicated to empowering survivors of rape and other sexual offences.

 International

 The Organising Bureau of European School Student Unions (OBESSU) is the body which connects school student unions in secondary education across Europe.

 Outcomes

 Student voice is increasingly identified as a pillar of successful school reform, as educational researchers, academic institutions, and educational support organizations around the world increasingly advocate for the inclusion of students in the reform process after identifying student voice as a vital element of student engagement.

 Criticism

 Critical educators including bell hooks, Paulo Freire, and Henry Giroux have voiced concern with the singular notion of a student voice.
 Adam Fletcher, an internationally recognized expert on student voice, has written about this over-simplification, saying that:

 It is not enough to simply listen to student voice.
 Educators have an ethical imperative to do something with students, and that is why meaningful student involvement is vital to school improvement.